Mark A. Stadtherr

 and Chair of the Chemical Technology Operating Council (CTOC) (2014).
 He is a Fellow of the AIChE.

-Currently Professor Stadtherr is serving as Research Professor in the McKetta Department of Chemical Engineering at the University of Texas at Austin.
+Currently Professor Stadtherr is serving as Research Professor and holds a Cockrell Family Dean's Chair in Engineering Excellence in the McKetta Department of Chemical Engineering at the University of Texas at Austin.

-One focus of our research is on the development and application of strategies for reliable engineering computing.
-In many applications of interest in chemical engineering it is necessary to deal with nonlinear models of complex physical phenomena, on scales ranging from the macroscopic to the molecular.
-Frequently these are problems that require solving a nonlinear equation system (algebraic and/or differential) or finding the global optimum of a nonconvex function.
-Thus, the reliability with which these computations can be done is often an important issue.
+A further area of interest is the development and application of strategies for reliable engineering computing.
+In dealing with nonlinear models of complex phenomena, the reliability with which computations can be done is often an important issue.
 For example, if there are multiple solutions to the model, have all been located?
 If there are multiple local optima, has the global optimum been found?
 If there are uncertain parameters and/or initial conditions in a dynamic model, have the effects of these uncertainties been rigorously quantified.
-We are using interval mathematics to develop the tools needed to resolve these issues with mathematical and computational certainty, thus providing problem-solving reliability not available when using standard methods.
+We use interval mathematics to develop the tools needed to resolve these issues with mathematical and computational certainty, thus providing problem-solving reliability not available when using standard methods.

 Recent Publications -- Find here a list of recent publications.
 Also find here links to abstracts and preprints of selected recent publications.